GEANT/nomad_cni/README.md

 ## Firewall

-The firewall settings are applied via the modules `puppetlabs/firewall` and `alexharvey/firewall_multi`.
+The firewall settings are applied via the modules `puppetlabs/firewall`.

 The rules are being created under a custom chain, so they can be purged without affecting the default chain.